AG James releases annual ‘pennies for charity’ report - NewsBreak

 - In 96 campaigns—15%—expenses exceeded revenue and cost charities over $10 million.
 This is fewer cases than last year for both findings, AG James said.

 This year’s “Pennies for Charity” report includes information from reports filed with the Office of the Attorney General’s (OAG) Charities Bureau by professional fundraisers for charity campaigns conducted in 2021.
 Professional fundraisers must register with OAG and their financial reports must break down the campaign’s earnings and expenses.
-The report and the searchable Pennies for Charity database containing the findings of those reports are posted on the Charities Bureau website .Hochul signs bill to protect New Yorkers with medical debt
+The report and the searchable Pennies for Charity database containing the findings of those reports are posted on the Charities Bureau website .DEC and OAG ask court to intervene in Norlite situation

 The report also lays out tips for donors to follow before donating over the phone, through mail, or online to ensure that their contributions reach the causes they intend to support.